parsiya/parsiya.net/content/page/CheatSheet.markdown

 * https://support.portswigger.net/customer/portal/questions/16802069-text-highlighted-in-black

 ### Using iptables to Proxy Android Apps with Burp
-Technically this works with any proxy but I use Burp.
+Technically this should work with any proxy.

 1. Add Burp's CA certificate to the device.
 2. If there's certificate pinning, bypass it.
 3. Enable [invisible proxying][invisible-proxy] for the target listener.
-4. Root the device, iptables commands need root.
+4. Root the device, iptables needs root.

-Let's assume we want to redirect all traffic to `443` and `80` to Burp's listener at `192.168.137.1:8080`.
-This is the default IP address of a Windows machine if the mobile hotsport network is enabled:
+For example, we want to redirect all traffic to `443` and `80` to Burp's listener at `192.168.137.1:8080`.
+This is the default IP address of a Windows machine if the mobile hotspot network is enabled:

 ```
 iptables -t nat -A OUTPUT -p tcp --dport 443 -j DNAT --to-destination 192.168.137.1:8080